 Blood Tests - We are having to allocate much longer for each blood test appointment.
 For your safety our staff need to follow the necessary infection control procedures.
 This means that capacity for blood test appointments is reduced and waits for a blood test appointment has increased.
 Please bear with us during these challenging times.

 To reduce footfall in the Practice please avoid coming into the surgery to book appointments.
 If you have a problem and need to be seen, please phone the practice instead or book an appointment online.
 Details for the NHS App are available here

 Please be aware that our staff will also have to self-isolate if they develop symptoms so we will have a reduced workforce.
 This may mean that it takes us longer to answer your phone calls or there may be longer waits for appointments.
 We have a limited number of phone lines and if our clinicians are making more phone calls it may make it more difficult for you to contact us.
 Please bear with us, these are exceptional circumstances and we are doing all we can to best support you.

-Due to workload pressures from the 6th April the Dispensary at Fressingfield will close between 1pm and 2pm every day.
+Due to workload pressures the Dispensary at Fressingfield will close between 1pm and 2pm every day until further notice.
 We are sorry for any inconvenience caused and thank you very much for your assistance

 DELIVERY SERVICE & COLLECTING FOR OTHER PEOPLE